juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Clean chart
 * Sizing
 	* Buy at the breakout high of the consolidation
-		* Sell at the bottom of the consolidation
+		* Use bottom of the consolidation as risk
-	* Sell partially at the day's high as it may be a double top
+	* Sell partially at the day's high as it may form a double top
-		* Add if the stock breakout to the day's high, add to the position
+		* If the stock breakout to the day's high, add to the position
 			* Sell into strength
 		* Use half of the most recent spike as risk if can not be sold into strength